Bachelor of Science (Psychology) - CF59

 Completed Bachelor degree, refer to Entry Requirements below

 The aim of this course is to give you a comprehensive overview of the scientific discipline of psychology and its applications.
 The course is delivered in accordance with the foundational (level one) competencies for three-year undergraduate psychology programs as specified by the Australian Psychology Accreditation Council (APAC).
 You will acquire an understanding of the underlying principles, theories and concepts within the discipline.
 In addition, you will develop knowledge of the range of core research areas that make up the discipline, and an understanding of the methodologies and statistical techniques used by researchers for information gathering and analysis.
 There will be opportunities for you to explore applied and professional uses of psychology.
 In addition, you will be introduced to psychological theory, research, and applied and professional uses of psychology in an ethical and culturally responsive context.

-Successful completion of an accredited three-year psychology sequence of study will mean you are eligible to apply for a competitive entry position in the 4th year of study through our honours course (CC42).
+Successful completion of an accredited three-year psychology sequence of study will mean you are eligible to apply for a competitive entry position in the Bachelor of Psychological Science (Honours) (CC42) at CQUniversity.
 Honours level study will prepare you for either the coursework necessary for conditional registration as a psychologist in Australia and/or research higher degree studies in psychology.

 Note: This course is designed for those with an existing bachelor degree and want to obtain an accredited three-year psychology sequence.
 If you do not have an existing degree, you will need to enrol in the Bachelor of Psychological Science (CC43).

 You are required to complete a total of 12 core psychology units and apply for and receive credit for 12 elective units, based on your prior completion of a Bachelor degree.

 Unit informationFor information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.